GNOME Project

 GNOME Project is a community behind the GNOME desktop environment and the software platform upon which it is based.
-It consists of all the software developers, artists, writers, translators, other contributors, and active users of GNOME.
-It is no longer part of the GNU Project.
+It consists of all the software developers, artists, writers, translators, other contributors, as well as active users of GNOME.
+The GNOME Foundation used to recognize GNOME as part of GNU; however, in 2021, the staff of the Foundation declared that GNOME is not a GNU Project.

 GNOME Foundation

 In August 2000, the GNOME Foundation was set up to deal with administrative tasks and press interest, and to act as a contact point for companies interested in developing GNOME software.
 While not directly involved in technical decisions, the Foundation does coordinate releases and decide which projects will be part of GNOME.
 Membership is open to anyone who has made a non-trivial contribution to the project.
 Members of the Foundation elect a board of directors every November, and candidates for the positions must be members themselves.

 Programs and events

 The GNOME Project holds several community programs and events, usually tailored to local users and developers.
 The main gathering of GNOME contributors is the GNOME Users And Developers European Conference (GUADEC), an annual conference used to discuss the development and progress of GNOME.
 The idea of GUADEC events is attributed to the GNOME developers' and users' Paris meeting of 1998.
-An annual Asian conference called GNOME.Asia also exists.
+There is an annual Asian conference called GNOME.Asia.
 GNOME also participated in the Desktop Summit, which is a joint conference organized by the GNOME and KDE communities that was held in Europe in 2009 and 2011.

 Among the project's community programs is Outreachy, established with the goals of increasing women participation and improving the resources available to all newcomers for getting involved in GNOME.